personium/legacy-api-references/api/en/301_Bar_File.md

 # bar File

-bar is the file format specified as the request body of the box installation API. <br>The bar file stores various data located in Odata/WebDAV/Service defined under the box and is archived in the ZIP format. <br>Normally, archived data definitions under the archived box are exported from Personium through the box export API (unimplemented).
+bar is the file format specified as the request body of the box installation API.
+The bar file stores various data located in Odata/WebDAV/Service defined under the box and is archived in the ZIP format.
+Normally, archived data definitions under the archived box are exported from Personium through the [box export API](385_Box_Export.md).

 ### Specifications

-The file format shall be ZIP, including the ZIP64 format. <br>ZIP file encryption is not supported.
+The file format shall be ZIP, including the ZIP64 format.
+ZIP file encryption is not supported.

 #### Directory Structure

-The following example shows the directory structure in the bar file. <br>If directories and files indicated as "Required" do not exist when the box is installed, an error of no required directory/file (400 Bad Request) is returned. <br>An error also occurs if the bar file is not structured in the following sequence.
+The following example shows the directory structure in the bar file.
+If directories and files indicated as "Required" do not exist when the box is installed, an error of no required directory/file (400 Bad Request) is returned.
 ```
-bar/
+/
  |
  +-- 00_meta/  *Required
  |    |